Best Property & Casualty Insurance Stocks to Buy Now (2025)

 Based on the Valuation rating, one of the 7 components of a stocks overall Zen Ratings grade, which evaluates factors including estimated earnings yield, earnings before interest and taxes/enterprise value, cash flow yield, free cash flow to price, and price-to-earnings growth (PEG ratio), the 3 most undervalued property & casualty insurance stocks right now are:

-Jackson Financial has a valuation score of 71, which is 32 points higher than the property & casualty insurance industry average of 39.
-It passed 5 out of 7 valuation due diligence checks.
+Lincoln National has a valuation score of 43, which is -4 points higher than the property & casualty insurance industry average of 47.
+It passed 3 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates LNC a Valuation Rating of "A".

-Jackson Financial's stock has gained 8.52% in the past year.
-It has underperformed other stocks in the property & casualty insurance industry by -10 percentage points.
+Lincoln National's stock has gained 14.68% in the past year.
+It has overperformed other stocks in the property & casualty insurance industry by 17 percentage points.

 Are property & casualty insurance stocks a good buy now?